Best Wine with Duck Confit: Sonoma Coast Pinot Noir

-Given the intensity of the meal, an equally intense wine was in order—and according to LaRue, the Hillside Cuvee Pinot Noir delivered.
-With ample acidity to balance both the naturally fatty rich meat of the duck breasts and the slight sweetness of the pear and roast fennel, this ruby-red Sonoma Coast blend proved to be a sublime selection for LaRue’s duck confit bites.
+Given the intensity of the meal, an equally intense red wine was in order—and according to LaRue, the Hillside Cuvee Pinot Noir delivered.
+With ample acidity to balance both the naturally fatty rich meat of the confit duck breasts and the slight sweetness of the pear and roast fennel, this ruby-red Sonoma Coast blend proved to be a sublime selection for LaRue’s duck confit bites.

 In particular, LaRue praised the small-batch wine’s earthiness, which not only played well with the fennel but also with the richness of the brie and puff pastry.
 Rounding out the attributes that make this Pinot Noir the best pairing for duck confit is its long, full, and velvety finish.

 A timeless classic, Pinot Noir is beloved for its complexity, tantalizing aroma, smooth tannins, bold freshness, and finesse.
 And when it comes to Sonoma Coast Pinot Noirs, the Hillside Cuvee exceeds expectations.